 For an appeal to be considered, one of the following must apply:

-- The sanctions are not appropriate to the violation for which the student has been found responsible.
+- The sanctions are not appropriate to the violation for which the student and/or organization has been found responsible.

 You can help to guide your student through the process and be supportive while holding them accountable to your expectations and the university's.
 You can also help identify and provide necessary resources that will help your student be successful.
 Encourage your student to attend all meetings and complete sanctions in a timely manner.

 The student may have an advisor present, who may be a parent/guardian.
 The role of the advisor is to support and advise the student but not to speak for or represent the student.